jtchan129/RTM/README.md

 In Game.py there are links to the 5 different Google Sheets files that are used in various stages of the game.
 They will need to be replaced with the corresponding links in each game.

 Roles.py file contains:
-  Wrappers to ensure proper targeting by players
+  -Wrappers to ensure proper targeting by players
-  A Role class that is inherited by all other classes and contains:
+  -A Role class that is inherited by all other classes and contains:
-    Default attributes to be overwritten in special cases Default initializer
+    -Default attributes to be overwritten in special cases -Default initializer
-    Default functions all roles will need
+    -Default functions all roles will need
-  Town, Mafia, and Neutral classes which inherit attributes from Role Multi-role class defenitions for any roles that are identical between Town and Mafia roles Each roles' class defenition which:
+  -Town, Mafia, and Neutral classes which inherit attributes from Role -Multi-role class defenitions for any roles that are identical between Town and Mafia roles -Each roles' class defenition which:
-    Inherit their factions class (and the Role class by extension) and a multi-role class if applicable Have any unique attributes specific to the role Defined night actions
+    -Inherit their factions class (and the Role class by extension) and a multi-role class if applicable -Have any unique attributes specific to the role -Defined night actions

 Game.py file contrains:
-  5 different Google Sheets files that are used in various stages of the game.
+  -5 different Google Sheets files that are used in various stages of the game.
 They will need to be replaced with the corresponding links in each game.